SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Implementation Details

 \section{Implementation Details}

-This section provides additional technical details about our implementation to facilitate reproducibility.
-We train our models using the Adam optimizer \cite{Adam}.
-We use the same hyperparameters for both synthetic and real-world experiments.
-We train Stage 2 for 15000 iterations and Stage 3 for 15000 iterations.
+We provide implementation details to facilitate reproducibility.
+We implemented our framework in PyTorch, building on the official 3DGS repository.
+For deformable Gaussian splatting, we adapted the implementation from Yang et al.~\cite{yang2023deformable3dgs}.
+We used the default parameters and configurations for 3DGS and Deformable 3DGS.
+We used the same hyperparameters for both synthetic and real-world experiments.
+We trained Stages 2 and 3 for 15000 iterations each, using the Adam optimizer \cite{Adam}.
+For Stage 3, we set $\lambda_{\mathrm{render}} = 1.0$, $\lambda_{\mathrm{smoke\_alpha}} = 0.1$, $\lambda_{\mathrm{smoke\_color}} = 0.05$, $\lambda_{\mathrm{mono}} = 0.1$, $\lambda_{\mathrm{depth}} = 2.0$, and $\lambda_{\mathrm{mask}} = 0.5$.
+We ran all experiments on a workstation with an NVIDIA RTX 4090 GPU, an Intel i9-13900K CPU, and 128 GB RAM.
 For a typical scene in our real-world dataset, our method takes 1 hour for Stage 1, 10 minutes for Stage 2 and 30 minutes for Stage 3.

-All experiments were conducted on a workstation with an NVIDIA RTX 4090 GPU, 128GB RAM, and an Intel i9-13900K CPU.
-We implemented our framework in PyTorch, building upon the official 3D Gaussian Splatting repository.
-For deformable Gaussian splatting, we adapted the implementation from Yang et al.~\cite{yang2023deformable3dgs}.
-We use the default parameters and configurations for 3DGS and Deformable 3DGS.